VladimirAlexiev/soml/owl2soml/README.md

   `owl:FunctionalProperty owl:SymmetricProperty` (and `inverseOf`)
   It should process more prop characteristics:
   `owl:InverseFunctionalProperty owl:ReflexiveProperty owl:IrreflexiveProperty owl:AsymmetricProperty owl:TransitiveProperty`.
-- SOML currently does not allow punctuation (`_-.`) in prefixes or local names (issue PLATFORM-1625).
-  So a prop like `fibo-fnd-acc-aeq:Equity` is mapped to `fibofndaccaeq:Equity`, which is not good.
-  Such prefixes are prevalent in FIBO.
-  Other ontologies (especially related to biology and life sciences) use punctuation (even `:`) in local names.

 ### Better Handling of Multiple Ontologies